itsjohncs/johncs.com/site/posts/2-ergodox.rst

 Problems
 --------

 I'm not loving the Cherry MX Clear key switches I installed though.
 They're very stiff and can make my little fingers pretty tired, especially when typing quickly.

-Further, I've noticed some of my modifier keys (most notably control) aren't registering when they're pressed.
+I've noticed some of my modifier keys (most notably control) aren't registering when they're pressed.
 Because of this, a few times a day when I go to copy and paste something I find that I didn't actually copy anything.

-Further, I borrowed the tools I used to assemble the keyboard so if I want to debug anything I either need to borrow a multimeter again (and then potentially the rest of the equipment) or buy my own gear.
+I borrowed the tools I used to assemble the keyboard so if I want to debug anything I either need to borrow a multimeter again (and then potentially the rest of the equipment) or buy my own gear.

-I've also been forced to remove the functionality from a number of the keys because they were too difficult to reach.
+I've been forced to remove the functionality from a number of the keys because they were too difficult to reach.
 Most notably the four smaller keys in both thumbwells (a couple of them are the much-neglected GUI keys).
 Given that my nickname could be `monster hands <http://archer.wikia.com/wiki/Lana_Kane>`_ I don't know who is actually comfortable reaching for those.

 Switching Between Keyboards
 ---------------------------